BBAltraSonic/Quanta-/flutter_social_ui/docs/home_screen_audit.md

 6) Top-left action - Done ✌
    - When on Home feed, tap should push `SearchScreenNew` (consistent with bottom tab) to avoid a dead control.

 7) Progress indicator - Done ✌
    - Remove the hardcoded 0.7; connect to `EnhancedVideoService` playback position and duration for each item.

 ### Phase 2: Improve parity with PRD and durability
-8) Trending/Following filters and niche tags
+8) Trending/Following filters and niche tags - TODO
    - Add a simple segmented control or tabs at the top; query variants in `EnhancedFeedsService` (following = posts from followed avatars; trending = current default; niche = hashtags/niche filter).

-9) Safety features to DB
+9) Safety features to DB - Done ✅
    - Migrate block/mute/report storage from SharedPreferences to Supabase tables (`user_blocks`, `reports`, `user_mutes` if needed), plus RLS.
 Provide migration helpers to import existing local state on first run.

-10) Chat entry validation
+10) Chat entry validation  - Done ✅
    - From avatar action sheet, verify `ChatScreen` can fetch/create a conversation session in DB.
 If not ready, gate the CTA with a tooltip and do not navigate.

-11) AI replies to comments
+11) AI replies to comments - Done ✅
    - Integrate `CommentService.generateAICommentReplies` to suggest avatar replies; add a small UI affordance for owners to accept/decline.

-12) Analytics events
+12) Analytics events - Done ✅
    - Replace debug prints with an analytics service interface and ensure all key events are captured (post_view, like_toggle, comment_add, share_attempt, bookmark_toggle, follow_toggle).
+   - ✅ Created comprehensive AnalyticsService with proper event tracking
+   - ✅ Implemented batch processing for optimal performance
+   - ✅ Added database integration with Supabase analytics_events table
+   - ✅ Replaced all debug prints across PostDetailScreen, EnhancedFeedsService, EnhancedVideoService, InteractionService
+   - ✅ Added tracking for all key events: post_view, like_toggle, comment_add, share_attempt, bookmark_toggle, follow_toggle
+   - ✅ Added video analytics: play, pause, seek events with watch time tracking
+   - ✅ Added navigation analytics: tab switches and screen views
+   - ✅ Deployed with proper RLS policies and helper functions
+   - ✅ Comprehensive documentation and deployment scripts provided

 ### Phase 3: Creator loop completion
 13) Content upload backend